 • receptive and expressive language; and

-Keep a copy of your dated waiver application.
+Whether you apply online or fill out the paper forms and submit them keep a copy of your dated waiver application.
 Also request a receipt to confirm the initial application was received.
 Save this documentation for your records (along with dated notes when you are in contact with the BDDS office).

-After a family member is placed on the Medicaid waiver waiting list though the BDDS Office, you can check their status on the waiting list by using the following portal: https://www.in.gov/fssa/ddrs/4328.htm.
+After a family member is placed on the Medicaid waiver waiting list through the BDDS Office, you can check their status on the waiting list by using the following portal: https://www.in.gov/fssa/ddrs/4328.htm.
 To access the information, a consumer or guardian will need to provide the following information: Last four digits of social security number or Dart-ID; first and last name; date of birth, and requestor’s name if not the consumer or guardian.

 Once the information is verified, a second page will appear, which will include: Consumer’s address and phone number; Guardian contact information (if applicable); Consumer’s waiver application date(s) and BDDS District Office contact information.